Kanekiiifps/Kanekiiifps/README.md

 > I’m a driven, self-taught (and bootcamp-trained) data analyst who loves turning messy data into clean, beautiful, and actionable stories.

 **BSc in Computer Science – Concordia University, Montreal**
-Graduated with distinction | Strong foundation in algorithms, databases, and statistics
+Obtained strong foundation in algorithms, databases, and statistics

 ### About Me
 I’m actively looking for my next full-time Data Analyst job.
-Even though I’m early in my professional journey, I already think and work like someone with 2–3 years of experience because I’m obsessed with getting things right and delivering value fast.
+Even though I’m early in my professional journey, I already think and work like someone with 1–2 years of experience because I’m obsessed with getting things right and delivering value fast.

 What recruiters tell me stands out:
 - Extremely strong **attention to detail** and data quality